treatment treatment breast-cancer surgery;cancer-center;gastrointestinal-oncological-surgery adult b true

 Mass General Difference

-Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
-Our ranking is based on our quality of care, patient safety and reputation in more than a dozen clinical specialties.
+Mass General is consistently recognized among the best hospitals in the country by U.S. News & World Report.
+Our ranking is based on our quality of care, patient safety and reputation in over a dozen different specialties.
 Our commitment to excellence means that we work to ensure that you receive the best care at all points during your visit.

 As an academic medical center, Mass General invests in research to understand diseases and develop new approaches in treatment.
 Our doctors are leaders within their respective fields, and collaborate with colleagues in various departments across the hospital.
 As a patient, you benefit from shared expertise, leading research, and our commitment to quality and excellence.